phac-nml/irida-next/docs-site/docs/user/project/samples/sample-metadata.md

     | MetadataField2 | value5 |
     | MetadataField3 | value6 |

 When creating the spreadsheet, you are required to have a column that contains a sample identifier.
 The identifier is case-sensitive and can contain either the sample names or IDs.
+When importing metadata from a **project**, the sample identifier can be either the **sample name or ID**.
+If importing metadata from a **group**, the sample identifier must be the **sample ID**.

 **An important note:** When importing a metadata spreadsheet, you will be asked if you'd like to **Ignore empty values**.
 If this is **selected**, any metadata fields without an associated value will be ignored and those metadata keys will not be removed from the sample if present.
 However, if this **not selected**, any samples with the metadata key and empty value will be **deleted**.